 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-The dating app Tinder even put out a precaution about dating and mating in the time of coronavirus.
+The dating app Tinder even put out a precaution about dating and mating in the time of the new coronavirus.

 And yet, the internet’s spewing predictions about all the babies that are going to get made during this pandemic.
 These to-be-made babies even have a nickname: “Coronials.”

-So, it makes sense if you’re wondering: Is it safe to go to have sex during a pandemic or not?
+So, it makes sense if you’re wondering: Is it safe to go ahead and have sex during a pandemic or not?
 We tapped top health experts to find out.

 HEALTHLINE’S CORONAVIRUS COVERAGE

-There’s a reason COVID-19’s virus is known as a “novel” one: It’s brand spankin’ new.
+There’s a reason the virus that causes COVID-19 is known as a “novel” one: It’s brand spankin’ new.
 Before November 2019, it had never been seen before.

 So, what do we know?